Aboriginal Engagement - updated December 22, 2011

 Please click on the links below to view a selection of photographs and a video courtesy of NorthumberlandView.ca.

-The CE LHIN estimates that the First Nation, Métis and urban-based Aboriginal peoples residing in the region represents about one percent of the total regional population.
+The Central East LHIN estimates that the First Nation, Métis and urban-based Aboriginal peoples residing in the region represents about one percent of the total regional population.
 First Nation, Metis, Inuit and Non-Status people face a number of health issues and challenges and their health status is below that of the general population.
 First Nation, Metis, Inuit and Non-Status people have identified a number of barriers to receiving equitable access to health services including jurisdictional and funding issues, lack of sensitivity to their culture, and a lack of targeted programs that focus on their particular health needs.